Coming soon Animal Farm the book, rather than the menagerie that is my garden.

 The afternoon goes by quickly, with some necessary gardening and watering and a vain attempt to do some editing out in the shade of the plum tree.
 However the chickens seem to think l am there to feed them just because I had the temerity to take my lunchtime sandwich out with me.

 The next thing I know the council’s chief pest controller is looking over my fence at the chicken run.
 He is very understanding and suggests a moratorium on feeding the wild birds for a fortnight while I train my chickens to use a treadle feeder.
 This is a metal contraption which requires the chickens to stand on a little platform to activate access to their feed.
-All very Pavlovian, but he assures me they will quickly master a technique by which time the rats will have realised this is no longer the place for them.
+All very Pavlovian, but he assures me they will quickly master the technique by which time the rats will have realised this is no longer the place for them.

 Prime Minister Johnson disgraced himself in the Commons by acknowledging that migrant NHS workers had saved his life, but they must still pay for use of NHS services themselves to help to pay for the cost of the NHS (which they do through their taxes, anyway)!

 An NHS cleaner uses social media to sends a heartfelt message to Johnson and his Home Secretary PrIti Patel.
-He queries why the compensation scheme for families of NHS worker who die at their post during the pandemic has not been extended too cover migrant staff.
+He queries why the compensation scheme for families of NHS workers who die at their post during the pandemic has not been extended too cover migrant staff.
 And he respectfully requests that bereaved family members be granted indefinite leave to remain rather than risk being deported.

-The rather pathetic figure of Oliver Dowden, a rookie Culture, Media and Sport Minister, is put up for the daily No, 10 briefing and inspires as much confidence as a wet rag.
+The rather pathetic figure of Oliver Dowden, a rookie Culture, Media and Sport Minister, is put up for the daily No. 10 briefing and inspires as much confidence as a wet rag.
 He looks like a lanky schoolboy torn between enthusiasm and terror on his first outing as head prefect.
 He rejects any thought that the government might be to blame for anything, and even claims that the government never wanted the BBC to end free TV licences for the over-75s (all now ultra reliant on TV while in compulsory lockdown).
 But of course it was his Tory government that shifted the burden of paying for them onto the BBC, along with other effective budget cuts which are paving the way for an end to public service broadcasting.

 Later I learn that another rat has been found dead on the neighbour’s side of the fence, and when I collect eggs from the chicken hutch I find another dead inside, its paws still stained with the poison that killed it.
 I inform my neighbour of the latest steps I am taking and he agrees that we are now making progress.
-I present him with the dead rat for the ratman to take away when he pays his next visit on the morrow.
+I present him with the cadaver for the ratman to take away when he pays his next visit on the morrow.
 That is total of five dead rats over 24 hours.
 And the cat that helped has taken up a sentry post on the roof in case others need catching,

 My son drops by with some veg, and later my daughter brings back my power hose along with a cup cake grandson No. 2 has made for me, and a bag of rat poison from an earlier infestation at her house.
 But she also brings news that she had contacted her doctor as she was is not feeling well and he has sent round a Covid-19 test.
-She must take it this evening and they will collected it its origin.
+She must take it this evening and they will collected it in the morning.
 Distinctly sobering news and we shall all be on tenterhooks until the results are known.

 The meal over I search out Shtisel on Netflix and suddenly find I am already watching episode 2.
 This ultra-orthodox lifestyle is nothing like Irish Catholicism.
 It is so stultifying and inward-looking but at least it is the men who have to wear rather complex garb which looks really uncomfortable – and everyone’s a rabbi, it seems – while the women appear to dress as they please.